 Audio-Technica ATR2100x-USB ($99 USD) – this is the newer version of the much-loved ATR2100 mic.
 It has both USB and XLR inputs.

-New: Shure MV7 ($249 USD) – inspired by their SM7B, Shure created the MV7 specifically for podcasters.
+If you're looking for a high-quality microphone to plug directly into your computer with USB, we recommend the Shure MV7 ($249 USD).
+Inspired by their SM7B, Shure created the MV7 specifically for podcasters.
 It's a pro-level dynamic mic, but (unlike the SM7B) has both USB and XLR outputs.